MichaelHaussmann/scoop-play/README.md

 scoop install play/rez
 ```

-This will install REZ as a scoop app.
+This will install rez as a scoop app.

 ### Notes

-The installed rez can coexist with another installation, it uses the commands `rez` (if usable), `rez3` (or `rez2` for the rez-2 version).
+The installed rez can coexist with another installation, usable with commands `rez` and `rez3`.<br>
-The installations are not production proof.
+The installations are not production proven.
 It is merely to play around with a local installation of rez.

 ## Python version

-The installer will call `python3`.
+The installer will call `python3`.<br>
-Whatever python version is run for `python3` will become the REZ install python version.
+Whatever python version is run for `python3` will become res's python version.<br>

-If needed install a specific python version before installing REZ:
+If needed, install a specific python version before installing rez, for example:

 ```pwsh
 scoop bucket add versions